 Current Situation on the Ground

 As of now, the situation on the ground in Turkey is still evolving.
 The government has declared a state of emergency in the affected areas, and rescue efforts are ongoing.
 The Turkish Red Crescent Society and other humanitarian organizations are providing aid and assistance to those affected by the earthquake.
-(See Also: Is it Safe to Visit Italy in 2025?
-The Ultimate Travel Guide)
+(See Also: Is Bronx Safe to Visit?
+A Traveler’s Guide)

 Despite the challenges, the Turkish government has made significant progress in responding to the disaster.
 The government has set up temporary shelters for those who have been displaced, and aid is being distributed to affected areas.
 The government has also launched an investigation into the causes of the earthquake and is working to rebuild and restore affected areas.